gajos112/Max-Parser/README.md

     textBoxMaxSizeGB.Text = GetGBfromBytes(decValue) + " GB";
 ```

-In results you will get the size of the $UsnJrnl, what you can see in the screenshot below:
+In results you will get the size of the $UsnJrnl, you can see it in the screenshot below:
 ![alt text](https://github.com/gajos112/Max-Parser/blob/main/Images/3.png?raw=true)

 But as it was said, there are two options to get the maximum size of the $UsnJrnl.
 The second option let you parse the content of the $Max file, without actually having that file.
 It can be useful if $Max file was not a part of your collection, but you still have a $MFT.
 The content of the $Max is small enough to be residual data inside the $MFT.

 First you have to parse the $MFT, in order to get the $MFT entry number for "$Extend\$UsnJrnl:$Max".
-In the screenshot below you can see that for my example it was 86407.
+In the screenshot below, you can see that for my example it was 86407.

 ![alt text](https://github.com/gajos112/Max-Parser/blob/main/Images/4.png?raw=true)

 Then I took that number and used Eric Zimmeman's tool https://f001.backblazeb2.com/file/EricZimmermanTools/MFTECmd.zip with extra argument "--de" to "dump full details for entry/sequence #".
 Doing that I found "Resident Data" for that entry.